Organization

 Secretary General

 The Secretary General is the minister of faith of the University, in charge of the Minutes of the Board of Trustees and the High Council.
 The Secretary General is the custodian of documents and issues certificates, degrees and certificate titles.
-Her or she it´s appointed by the Board of Trustees for three-year periods, which may be renewed.
+He or she is appointed by the Board of Trustees for three-year periods, which may be renewed.

 Government of Faculties, Schools or Institutes